 #19 – Delete the Active Sheet Excel Shortcut

 When we want to delete the sheet, we often do this manually.
-Just a click of the keyboard we can be able to do that.
+With just a click of the keyboard, we can be able to do that.

 #20 – To Insert New Sheet

 Often we are required to add new sheets to our workbook.
 In just a click, we can do that.